 There are few people in the world who are as famous or as infamous as Michael Jackson.
-Famous starting in his very early childhood as the lead singer of Motown’s The Jackson 5, he grew up to be The King of Pop.
-Until 2018, his 1982 album Thriller was the best selling album of all time; it was surpassed at that point by the Eagles’ Greatest Hits, per CBS News, but remains at number two, having sold 33 million copies.
+Jackson started in his very early childhood as the lead singer of Motown’s The Jackson 5.
+Little did he know he would grow up to be The King of Pop.
+Until 2018, his 1982 album Thriller was the best selling album of all time.
+It was surpassed at that point by the Eagles’ Greatest Hits, per CBS News.
+It still remains at number two, having sold 33 million copies.

 Jackson’s effect on pop culture can’t be overstated.
 At the height of his popularity and fame in 1983, he and his brothers signed a $5 million dollar deal with soft drink company Pepsi-Cola, which at the time was a historical partnership, as reported by Marketing Week.
 PepsiCo had never before signed pop stars as spokespeople.
 Due to a freak accident, the alliance very nearly turned deadly for Michael Jackson.

 From Child Prodigy to The King of Pop

 Michael Jackson was born in Gary, Indiana on August 29, 1958, to Katherine and Joseph Jackson, per Biography.
 He was one of ten children.
 At the age of five, he and four of his brothers, Tito, Jermaine, Jackie, and Marlon formed an R & B group, The Jackson 5.
 Michael quickly emerged as the lead singer and was lauded for his “remarkable range and depth for such a young performer, impressing audiences with his ability to convey complex emotions.”